f4exb/dsdcc/Readme.md

 A binary `dsdccx` is produced and gets installed in the `bin` subdirectory of your installation directory.
 A typical usage is to pipe in the input from a UDP source of discriminator output samples with `socat` and pipe out to `sox` `play` utility to produce some sound:
 `socat stdout udp-listen:9999 | /opt/install/dsdcc/bin/dsdccx -i - -fa -o - | play -q -t s16 -r 8k -c 1 -`

+You can also run the example files in the `samples` directory.
+Please refer to the readme in this directory for instructions.

 For more details refer to the online help with the `-h` option: `dsdccx -h`